nitedani/socket.io-react-hook/README.md

 ```

-The useSocket hook always returns a socket-like object, so you don't have to worry about errors caused by undefined values.<br>
+The useSocket hook always returns a socket-like object, even before a succesful connection.
+You don't have to check whether is is undefined.<br>

 Example: